bryn9696/CV/README.md

 #### The Open University (September 2017 to July 2021)

-- Sport, Fitness and Coaching
+- 2.1 BSc(Hons) in Sport, Fitness and Coaching
-- BSc(Hons)
-- Other cool stuff

 # Claremont Fan Court School (September 2012 to June 2015)